-Compare North Carolina to another state, possibly one where you have previously lived or would like to live.
-Create a tool that shows the similarities and differences in these states such as Venn Diagram, graphs, or a digital presentation.
+Compare North Carolina to another state, possibly one in which you have previously resided or would like to live in one day.
+Create a tool that can help you see the differences and similarities in these states - you can choose a Venn Diagram, graphs, or a digital presentation.